Getting started with layout-based extractions

 /* search for target data

-near text "policy period" in doc*/
+near anchor text "policy period" in doc*/

 "anchor": "policy period",